(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras

 In the case $(M,Q)$ is a real quadratic space, if we denote by $(M_{\mathbb{C}}, Q_{\mathbb{C}})$ its complexification, then

 Therefore, the complex Clifford Algebra structure follows from the study of the real case.
 Fix $(M,Q)$ a real quadratic space where $M$ has dimension $n$ and $Q$ is a non-degenerate quadratic form of signature $(p,q)$ ($p+q=n$).
 We denote the Clifford Algebra of $(M,Q)$ by ${\rm Cl}(p,q)$.
-It is known the characterization of these ones in terms of matrix algebras, as mentioned before, and these are determined by $r=p-q\, \mod\,8$: (where \([n/2]\) denotes the integer part of \( n/2 \))
+It is known the characterization of these ones in terms of matrix algebras, as mentioned before, and these are determined by $r=p-q\, \mod\,8$: (where \(m:=\lfloor n/2\rfloor\))